4 Surprising Effects of Phone Scrolling on Your Brain

 “We’re training our brains to not work to their highest potential.”

 I find it easier to follow through with breaking a habit when I understand the WHY behind the habit I’ve formed or the habit I am seeking to form.
-Whether we like it or not, scrolling has likely become a habit, now that you’ve read these negative impacts on our brains, hopefully you have a reason to work toward kicking this habit to the curb.
+Whether we like it or not, scrolling has likely become a habit, now that you’ve read these negative impacts on our brains, hopefully, you have a reason to work toward kicking this habit to the curb.
 I don’t know about you, but I don’t have time for self-inflicted cognitive decline!

-If you’re looking for ways to better your habits or kick your bad habits that are impacting your performance check out my 90 Day Habit Reset course!
+If you’re looking for ways to better your habits or kick your bad habits that are impacting your performance check out my 90-Day Habit Reset course!

 If you’re ready to GET BACK those 145 minutes (or more) you’re losing on your phone each day, by setting better intentions and disciplining your time management, check out my brand new Highest Potential Planner.
-You’ll be able to set intentions, build better habits and train your brain to seek your highest potential.
+You’ll be able to set intentions, build better habits, and train your brain to seek your highest potential.

 Close